Colorado Immunization Requirements Update

 Registered Nurses: Nurses in our district cover more than one school and are in each school at least once a week.
 The nurse at your school has regular communication with the Health Para and is available if any health care need or emergency arises.

 ● The school Nurse shall have received written orders for administration of the medication from the student's licensed health care practitioner with prescription authority.
 Also, the parent shall authorize school personnel to confer with the prescribing healthcare provider by providing written permission for medication administration to students.
 This includes all over-the-counter, prescription, and homeopathic medications.
-The only exception is cough drops, which are supplied from home, and may be given with written parent permission.
+(The only exception is cough drops, which are supplied from home, and may be given with written parent permission.
 The cough drops will be kept in the health room, and your student may have up to 3 per day.)
 The physician may fax medication orders to the school.
-PLEASE NOTE: The pharmacy label applied to the medication bottle will not suffice for a doctor’s order.
+PLEASE NOTE: The pharmacy label applied to the medication bottle will NOT suffice for a doctor’s order.

-● All medications must be kept in a secure cabinet in the health room.
-If a student must carry a medication on him or her, such as an inhaler, Epi-Pen or Diabetes supplies, a physician order is required, and the student must sign a self-carry contract.
+- All non-rescue medications must be kept in a secure cabinet in the school health room.
+If a student must carry a rescue medication on him or her, such as an inhaler, Epi-Pen or Diabetes supplies, a physician order is required, and the student must sign a self-carry contract.

-Personal Care Items: The following items may be applied to your child if needed: Vaseline (for chapped lips), lotion (for dry skin), saline drops/eye wash (for irritated eyes).
+Personal Care Items: The following items may be applied to your child if needed: Vaseline (for chapped lips), lotion, natural saline eye drops.
 Please inform your school nurse if you do not want these items applied to your child.

 Use of crutches and wheelchair: Each health room has a wheelchair for emergency use only.
 If your student requires temporary use of their own crutches or wheelchair, please provide a Dr.’s note to the health room and accommodations will be made: Parent must provide mobility devices for their student, these will not be provided from the health room.

-Illness Guidelines: Falcon School District 49 is following the Illness Guidelines from the Colorado Department of Education/Children’s Hospital Colorado.
-The guidelines can be found on the d49.org website.
+Illness Guidelines: Falcon School District 49 is following the Illness Guidelines from the Colorado Department of Public Health & Children’s Hospital Colorado.
+Please refer to these guidelines posted on this site.